bs-va/encre-css/crates/encre-css-icons/README.md

 ### Configuration

 This plugin has some configuration options, to set them simply add an extra field `icons` in the configuration with the fields you want to change.
+If configuring using Rust, the extra configuration must be added **before** registering the plugin.
 For example in TOML:

 ```toml
 [extra.icons]